WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 ## create a node

-For this example we need a node in order to do much.
-This node is going to simply pass the `cars.csv` from a url to a `parquet` file.
+For this example, we need a node to do much.
+This node will pass the `cars.csv` from a URL to a `parquet` file.
 I am going to use a lambda to build my identity function inline.

 ``` python